sopra-fs21-group-05/group-05-server/README.md

 The project uses an external API [Pixabay](https://pixabay.com/api/docs/) to retrieve the images for the picture grid.
 An additional feature implemented in the online version, in order to make it more challenging, is that winners of a game are restricted for the next game in terms of the material sets they get to recreate a picture.

+The implementation was done as a part of the 'SoPra' course at the University of Zurich.

 ## Technologies used
 - **Java** as the main programming language of the server
 - **Gradle** for building and wrapping